[ Printer Friendly Version ] [ Report Abuse ]

 I took out Remus’ dinner and sat down with him on his couch.
 I made myself some sandwiches and he chewed on a large, raw steak.
 While Remus’ appetite changed quite a bit while he was transformed, it was obvious he kept his mind.
 After chowing down a raw steak, he would go and wipe his snout on a towel in the bathroom.
 It always made me smile.

 I wasn’t sure what about it he liked, but Remus always listened to me go on in a long monologue about my life.
-He seemed to find my “time at Hogwart’s” stories amusing.
+He seemed to find my ‘time at Hogwarts’ stories amusing.
 I often abused Snape’s teaching methods.
 I had him all the way through N.E.W.T. level.
 I was an open book with him.
 I even told him about my first kiss.
-“It was so embarrassing.”
-I said clasping my hand to my forehead.
+“It was so embarrassing,” I said clasping my hand to my forehead.
 “Hector Smith and I were dared to kiss.
 It was more like he was dared to eat my face.
 And his name was Hector.”
 I laughed.
 “Not too many men are really good kissers.
-I think I’ve had 4 really good kisses.
+I think I’ve had four really good kisses.
 Well, five.”
 I said decisively.

 I tried to cover the awkward silence with a loud yawn.
 Remus followed me into the bedroom and jumped on the bed.
 He still pulled the covers back for me.
 I saw him watching me undress that time.
 I didn’t mind; I was glad to see him ease up around me.
 I got into bed.
-“You really should sleep under the covers.”
-I said exasperatedly.
+“You really should sleep under the covers,” I said exasperatedly.
 Remus did the same routine each time we were together.
-He’d start off on top, then when then the moon set he’d crawl under.
+He’d start off on top of the duvet, then when then the moon set he’d crawl under.
 Remus got under the covers with me.
 His fur was more like a wool blanket than anything, but I didn’t want to say anything about it.
-“You’re better in bed than Elton John.”
-I said smiling.
+“You’re better in bed than Elvis,” I said with a laugh.

 In the morning, as sure as the sunrise, Remus was nude.
 I smiled at the sight.
 His thinness did worry me at times, but I couldn’t deny how handsome he was.
 Delicately built, he still carried quite a bit of strength in his build.
 I curled up next to him; he was sprawled out on the bed.
 His chest made a good pillow.
 Remus slowly opened his eyes and smiled.
 He seemed to give up his phobia of being seen in the buff.
 “How are you feeling?”
 I asked looking into his eyes.

 “Better than usual,” he said.
 “Having you here… it makes waking up easier.”
 I smiled.
-I counted this as progress in destructing the ‘just friends’ barrier, which seemed to be more of a pest than the Berlin Wall.
-“Nymphadora,” I huffed.
-Remus laughed.
-“I can’t have you in my bed and call you by your surname.”
+I counted this as progress in destructing the ‘just friends’ barrier, which seemed to be more of an obstacle than the Berlin Wall.
+“Nymphadora,” I huffed at the use of my first name.
+Remus laughed, “I can’t have you in my bed and call you by your surname.”
 He kissed my forehead.
 “You have no idea how much you being here helps me.
 It makes me feel more… more human when I transform.”
 Remus pulled me close and held me.
 I let out a sigh of relief.
 I thought I had another ‘we can’t do this, blah blah blah’ spiel coming at me.

 ”Do you want to go out with me on Friday?”
 Remus asked tentatively.
 I was changing and I looked over my shoulders at him.
 He looked oddly nervous for asking out a woman who slept in his bed on a semi-regular basis.